 Why fitness should be in a different category than any other sphere of life?
 If you don’t improve when working on the subject for a long time it means your overall approach has significant flaws.
 As opposed to using the age-excuse I am dedicating this site to identifying problems and finding solutions to improve fitness, health and life based on sound principles of functional anatomy, human movement and physical training.

-Fitness and Beyond, Newton, Ma
+Wellness and Beyond, Newton, Ma